FontBureau/fbOpenTools/RandomWordGenerator/README.md

+<p><strong>This extension has been superceded by Nina Stössinger’s excellent <a href="https://github.com/ninastoessinger/word-o-mat">word-o-mat</a> extension, which does everything this does and more.
+I would recommend using that instead.</strong></p>

 <img src="https://raw.github.com/FontBureau/fbOpenTools/master/RandomWordGenerator/randomWordGenerator_preview.png" />

 <p>This extension sticks a string of random words into your current space center.
 The computer sometimes has a sick mind, so don’t blame me for offensive words!
 If a space center is not open, it will simply print the random words into the output window.</p>